 - Pop into Gladstone’s Land to view the impressive painted ceiling.

-Located west of the city centre is the aptly named West End neighbourhood.
-It is one of the most desirable districts in the city and home to some of its wealthiest residents.
+Located west of the city centre is the aptly named West End neighborhood.
+It’s one of the most desirable districts in the city and home to some of its wealthiest residents.

-But there’s another side to the West End.
-Home to the Edinburgh Zoo and a number of sporting facilities, the West End is also where you’ll find some of the best budget accommodation options.
-Whether you’re looking for a boutique hotel or a backpacker hostel, the West End is where you’ll find it.
+But there’s another side to the West End, as it’s also where you’ll find some of Edinburgh’s best budget accommodation.
+Whether you’re looking for a boutique hotel or a backpacker hostel, you’ll find it here.

-- Learn about the history of Gin and how it’s distilled at the Edinburgh Gin Distillery, a feast for both the mind and the palette.
+- Learn about the history of Gin at the Edinburgh Gin Distillery.

-- Pick-up fresh produce, including local fruits, vegetables, meat and fish at the weekly Edinburgh Farmer’s Market.
+- Pick up fresh produce at the weekly Edinburgh Farmer’s Market.

 - Explore Georgian House, a fully restored historical home.

-- See impressive and beautiful architecture and stunning stained glass windows at St. Mary’s Cathedral.
+- See impressive architecture and stunning stained glass windows at St. Mary’s Cathedral.

 - Enjoy an entertaining and high-quality performance at the Lyceum Theatre.
-If there are no shows on the docket, pop in to see the impressive architecture and elegant décor.
+If there aren’t any shows on, pop in to see the impressive architecture and elegant décor.

-- Catch a rugby match at Murrayfield Stadium, home of Scottish rugby.
+- Catch a rugby match at Murrayfield Stadium, the home of Scottish rugby.

-- Relax in the shade at Suntrap Garden, a three-acre green space comprised of gardens, woodlands, peat and rocks.
+- Relax in the shade at Suntrap Garden, a three-acre green space comprised of gardens and woodlands.

-- Walk or cycle the Water of Leith Walkway, a riverside route that travels through the city and out to the sea and The Royal Yacht Britannia.
+- Walk or cycle the Water of Leith Walk, a riverside route that travels through the city and out to the sea and The Royal Yacht Britannia.

-- Enjoy delicious food at First Coast, a delightful neighbourhood bistro.
+- Enjoy delicious food at First Coast, a delightful neighborhood bistro.